tomahg/Gulla.Episerver.SqlStudio/README.md

 ## Access control

-The addon is only available for users in the group `SqlAdmin`.
+The addon is by default only available for users in the group `SqlAdmin`.
 Other users will be blocked, and will not be able to see the addon's menu item or access it in any other way.
 The addon can also be completely disabled for specific environments by adding the following to your appsettings.
 If disabled by appsettings, the addon will not be available for users in the group `SqlAdmin` either.

 ```csharp
 .AddSqlStudio(x => {